RubixML/ML/docs/transformers/sparse-random-projector.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Transformers/SparseRandomProjector.php">[source]</a></span>

 # Sparse Random Projector
 A *database-friendly* random projector that samples its random projection matrix from a sparse probabilistic approximation of the Gaussian distribution.
+The term *database-friendly* refers to the fact that the number of non-zero operations required to transform the input matrix is reduced by the sparsity factor.

 **Interfaces:** [Transformer](api.md#transformer), [Stateful](api.md#stateful)